timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 tags: rl, calculus
 status: draft

-Value functions are an essential concept in reinforcement learning and optimal control.
+Value functions are key concept in reinforcement learning and optimal control.

 In this post, I show how value functions arise mathematically in the policy